coopsymbiotic/sparkpost/README.md

 `noreply+clientA@symbiotic-notifications.net`).
 For more information, see [SparkPostRouter](https://github.com/coopsymbiotic/coop.symbiotic.sparkpostrouter).

-# Original README by CiviDesk
+## Original README (initially by CiviDesk, now community-maintained)

 This extension allows CiviCRM to send emails and process bounces through the SparkPost service.